 While I do not subscribe to one way of eating, there are foundational pieces that work best for most people, regardless of whether you are eating paleo and vegan.
 The pegan diet is effective for many individuals because it focuses on incorporating commonalities from the paleo and vegan diets that provide a solid nutrition foundation.
 The basic principles from the pegan diet that are universally important include: eating whole foods that are minimally processed, limiting added sugar intake, ramping up on vegetables, and eating a diet high in fiber.
 The other advantage of this plan is that it’s less restrictive than paleo and vegan diets.

-Meat & Eggs: This eating plan includes meats and eggs but it takes into account the quality of those foods.
+Meat & Eggs: Include high quality meat and eggs.
 The recommendations are to consume lean, organic poultry and grass-fed and organic meat and organic eggs.
-The quality of these foods makes a big difference on digestion and disease outcomes.
+The quality of these foods makes a big difference on inflammation, digestion and disease outcomes.
+Limit to a palm size with your meal.

-Dairy Alternatives: Like the vegan and paleo diet, the pegan diet is dairy-free with no milk, cheese, yogurt, etc. Instead you can try incorporating almond yogurt (unsweetened), coconut milk, almond milk and cashew cheese.
+Dairy Alternatives: Like the vegan and paleo diet, the pegan diet promotes avoidance of or limited quantities of dairy products.
+This includes milk, cheese, yogurt, cottage cheese, sour cream and butter.
+Instead you can try incorporating almond yogurt (unsweetened), coconut milk, almond milk and cashew cheese.

 Whole Soy Foods: Edamame and tofu are staples in many vegan diets but they are not included in paleo.
 The pegan diet does include soy if it comes from whole, unprocessed sources like tofu, tempeh, miso or edamame.

-Limit Legumes: Like vegan diets, legumes are incorporated in small portions in a pegan approach.
+Limit Legumes: Like vegan diets, legumes are incorporated but in smaller portions.
 This includes lentils, black beans, chickpeas, kidney beans, hummus, etc.

-Gluten-Free Grains: Contrary to the paleo approach, whole grains are included in a pegan diet but it’s advised for those grains to be gluten-free.
-That means grains can be included as long as they do not contain wheat, spelt, rye and barley.
+Gluten-Free Grains: Contrary to the paleo approach, whole grains are included in a pegan diet but only gluten-free grains.
+That means incorporating foods like quinoa, brown rice, black rice, buckwheat, gluten-free oats, amaranth, and more.
 Gluten-free whole grains are preferred!

 Limited Added Sugar: Unlike the paleo and vegan diet, the pegan diet hones in on both processed and unprocessed sugars, recommends to limit consumption of both.

-For more information on the pegan diet, feel free to watch my presentation from last year on the pegan philosophy.
+For more information on the pegan diet, watch my presentation from last year on the pegan philosophy.